History of Merseyrail

 The history of Merseyrail dates back to the 19th century with the original formation of the Mersey Railway in 1886.
-The modern rail network Merseyrail became a single network in 1977, developed from lines previously owned by multiple companies.

-When Merseyrail originally opened, there were 50 stations on the network; this has since expanded to almost 70.
+Merseyrail, created in 1963, became a single network in 1977 and was developed from lines previously owned by a number of companies.
+The 1970s Loop and Link project, consisting of two tunnels under Liverpool's city centre, was designed to increase capacity and improve service.
+When Merseyrail originally opened, there were 50 stations on the network; this has since expanded to almost 70, with plans for a network expansion, battery-powered trains, the reopening of lines, and the reuse of track and tunnels.